IN THIS GUIDE

 - The Steve Fund: An organization dedicated to the mental health and emotional well-being of students of color through crisis response and financial assistance.

-- Black Girls Smile: A nonprofit organization that empowers the mental well-being of young black girls.
+- Black Girls Smile: A nonprofit organization that works to improve awareness of mental health issues among Black girls.

-- AAKOMA: An organization that works with teenagers and young adults to raise awareness, conduct patient-centered research and encourage young people to begin conversations in their communities.
+- AAKOMA: An organization that works with teenagers and young adults to raise awareness about mental health and help POC support and improve the mental health of themselves and their families.

 - TWLOHA’s Treatment & Recovery Scholarships: An acronym for To Write Love On Her Arms, this organization provides help and support to anyone struggling with depression, substance abuse, and self harm.